Alternating Iteratively Reweighted $\ell_1$ and Subspace Newton Algorithms for Nonconvex Sparse Optimization: Convergence Analysis

-As noted in \cite[Page 63, Section 2.1]{luo1996mathematical}, the KL exponent of a given function is often extremely hard to determine or estimate.
-The most useful and related result is the following theorem given in \cite{wangthesis, zeng2016sparse} and its thorough proof is provided in \cite{wangthesis} with translated version in \cite[Theorem 7]{wang2022extrapolated}.
-It claims that a smooth function has KL exponent $\theta=1/2$ at a nondegenerate critical point (critical point with nonsingular Hessian).
-Therefore, we can have the following result.
+Based on the above results, we restrict our discussion to the reduced subspace $\mathbb{R}^{\vert \Ical^*\vert}$.
+In addition, we denote $\epsilon = \varepsilon \circ \varepsilon$ by $\varepsilon \geq 0$ and treat $\varepsilon$ as a variable.
+As noted in \cite[Page 63, Section 2.1]{luo1996mathematical}, determining or estimating the KL exponent of a given function is often extremely challenging.
+A particularly relevant and useful result is the theorem provided in \cite{zeng2016sparse}, with a thorough proof in \cite[Theorem 7]{wang2022extrapolated}.
+It claims that a smooth function has a KL exponent $\theta =1/2$ at a non-degenerate critical point, where the Hessian is non-singular.
+Based on this, we can derive the following result.